airyhq/airy/docs/docs/api/http.md

 }
 ```

-If action is successful, returns HTTP status `200`.
+If the action is successful, the request returns status code `200`.

 Example response: